-In contrast, retinol, found in animal foods, is pre-formed vitamin A in its active state, meaning that the body can use it without relying on any conversion.
+Retinol, found in animal foods, is pre-formed vitamin A in its active state.
+Without going into extensive detail, this simply means that the body can use it in its current form without relying on any conversion.

 The Difference In Vitamin A Bioavailability

-This new measurement helps individuals to better understand the relative bioavailability of vitamin A from different sources.
+This measurement helps individuals to better understand the relative bioavailability of vitamin A from different sources.

-According to the new measurement system, the difference between beta-carotene and retinol is (7);
+According to the measurement system, the difference between the carotenoid beta-carotene and retinol is (8);

 - 1 IU of retinol = 0.3 mcg RAE vitamin A